William CC Chen’s “60 Movements”

 “My higher stance and smaller steps are designed to keep the body more relaxed…This contributes to the full commitment of the awareness brain to direct the movement of Qi.”

 In my case, because I play a lot of sports, I like training that builds strength.
-And I happened to start with the NY School, which was heavily committed to holding us beginners for minutes in a low stance, precisely to build our strength.
+And I happened to start with the NY School of Tai Chi, which was heavily committed to holding us beginners for minutes in a low stance, precisely to build our strength.
 I saw dramatic improvement in my time skating the loop in Central Park, and almost tripped running up steps because of unexpected power.
 So leg fatigue to me is great; it develops strength!

 Having written this, and having complete faith in Master Chen, I think I will go with a higher stance for a while to see what rewards await me there.
 I certainly reached a new level when I decided to slow down my form to Master Chen’s speed, a full 25% slower!
 At the slower speed, I am discovering a wealth of nuances to explore and enhance, and the form is much richer and enjoyable for me.
 The faster speed masked all that.
 Perhaps the lower stance does the same.